Sustechlizhijie/HPC_final_project/source_code/README.md

 # HPC_final_project
-This is the final project of class HPC and I will update the information about this project in here...
+This is a class final project of HPC class. the problem is to solve a 1-D transient heat problem.

+For explicit_Euler folder:

+​	first run:  "make explicit_heat.out", then run: "bsub<script.sh"

+For implicit_Euler folder:

+​	first run:  "make implicit_heat.out", then run: "bsub<script.sh"

+keep updating ......